-Scoring: Yes, score at least those policy attributes that are evaluated in WP3 (incl. objectives, mainstreaming, stakeholders, institutions, steering mechanisms, instruments)
+Scoring: Yes, score at least the coherence attributes of those policies that are evaluated in WP3.

-3.4.4.
-Coherence in national transposition [Task 2.3]
+3.4.4 Coherence in national transposition [Task 2.3]

-Objective: To understand what choices countries make in the transposition of EU policies and how this affects coherent implementation at the national level and vertical contribution to coherent delivery of the EGD.
+Objective: To understand what choices countries make in the transposition of EU policies and how this affects coherent implementation at the national level, vertical contribution to coherent delivery of the EGD and sets the frames for subsequent implementation processes to be studied in WP3.